-With Master 2 in Bio-Informatics obtained from Paris VII Diderot (“mention Bien”) in 2012, I did my internship in R. Brosch’s unit at the Pasteur Institute where I worked on de novo assembly methods and comparative genomics of new strains of Mycobacterium tuberculosis.
+With Master 2 in Biology-Computer Science obtained from Paris VII Diderot (“mention Bien”) in 2012, I did my internship in R. Brosch’s unit at the Pasteur Institute where I worked on de novo assembly methods and comparative genomics of new strains of Mycobacterium tuberculosis.

 Then, I joined B. Dujon’s unit again at Pasteur Institute for 2 years, where I analyzed copy number variation of chromosomes in evolved S. cerevisiae mutants.
 Analyzing accurately data from high-throughput sequencing was determinant to decipher chromosomal abnormalities.

-Since 2014, I am working as an engineer at Bioinformatics and Biostatistics HUB (Head: O. Gascuel), where I am involved mostly in comparative genomic studies (eukaryote/prokaryote).
-Another aspect of my work involves teaching: giving sequence analysis lessons to students of all levels.
+Since 2014, I am working as a data scientist/analyst engineer at Bioinformatics and Biostatistics HUB (Head: O. Gascuel).
+My aim is to process big data sets by building analysis pipelines (decipher sequence features/mutations explaining unexpected fitness, classification of mass spectrometry data, …).
+Another aspect of my work involves teaching, giving lessons to students of all levels.